by-jp/www.byjp.me/content/notes/twitter/5002635984/index.md

 - imported
 - from-twitter
 ---
-I rescind that, my brain just exploded - I will bend datastore keys to my will\!
+I rescind that, my brain just exploded - I will bend datastore keys to my will!